yghlc/validate-thaw-slump/index.md

 ### Q&A
-- could you share your data?
+- Could you share your data?

 _We are happy to share the data we derived from ArcitDEM.
 The intermediate data include polygons of elevation reduction, lines of narrow-steep slopes, composited imagery have a size of over 6 TB and can be used for other research.
 We are looking for a public domain to host this dataset.
 After this round of validation, we also happy to share the bounding boxes of retregrossive thaw slumps._

-- What the technical details of the algorithm behind the data processing?
+- What's the technical details of the algorithm for the data processing?

 _We are writing a technical paper to summary the technical details, stay tune._